How many girls are there in the school?

 What Music provision do you have?

 Every girl has two class music lessons each week with the Junior School’s Director of Music.
-All girls in Years 5 and 6 belong to the Junior School choir which has performed at local and national level.
+Girls in Years 5 and 6 are encouraged to join the Junior School choir which has performed at local and national level.
 More than 40 girls of Grade 1 standard and above are members of the Junior School orchestra which contains the full range of orchestral instruments.

 What sports do girls play?